 As an eCommerce or SaaS company, you might have different ad groups to deliver different ads to your audience.
 But are you sure you haven’t included the same group of users in 2 or more ad groups?

 For example, if you are an online store, you’d like to advertise your discounted winter and newly arrived spring collection.
 Usually, at the same time and to the same target audience.

 Though users will be seeing two different ads, it’s still from the same brand.
+Even if you learn how to edit frequency cap Facebook ads have and set each ad to display to users once, they’ll still see two ads with different creatives and messages.
 Let the users focus on one offer, on ad at a time and remove ad bombardment from your strategy.

 To check for possible overlaps, follow the simple steps below: